sass/sass-site/source/documentation/variables.md

   to it, even if you need to declare it as `null`.
 {% endheadsUp %}

-{% markdown %}
 ## Advanced Variable Functions

 The Sass core library provides a couple advanced functions for working with variables.
 The [`meta.variable-exists()` function][] returns whether a variable with the given name exists in the current scope, and the [`meta.global-variable-exists()` function][] does the same but only for the global scope.

 [`meta.variable-exists()` function]: /documentation/modules/meta#variable-exists
 [`meta.global-variable-exists()` function]: /documentation/modules/meta#global-variable-exists
-{% endmarkdown %}

-{% headsUp false %}
+{% headsUp %}
-  {% markdown %}
   Users occasionally want to use interpolation to define a variable name based on another variable.
 Sass doesn't allow this, because it makes it much harder to tell at a glance which variables are defined where.
 What you *can* do, though, is define a [map][] from names to values that you can then access using variables.

   [map]: /documentation/values/maps
-  {% endmarkdown %}

   {% codeExample 'advanced-variable-functions' %}
     @use "sass:map";